 ED Grows Volume and Improve Press Ganey Score

-By effectively managing expansion within Lawrence & Memorial Hospital we were able to:
+By effectively managing expansion within a health system in New England, we were able to:

-By maintaining flexibility and sharing a common vision, USACS and Lawrence & Memorial have been able to grow over the last six years from a collaboration on a single ED, to today, an operation consisting of four distinct EDs, which are successful within the same system.
+By maintaining flexibility and sharing a common vision, USACS and a New England health system have been able to grow over the last six years from a collaboration on a single ED, to an operation consisting of four distinct EDs, which are successful within the same system.
 Especially apropos to the current trend towards healthcare systems, USACS’ culture of ownership and shared risk allows us to expand and adapt with the needs of our partner hospitals.